NOAA-PSL/land-DA_update/README.md

 To install:

+1. OPTIONAL: Install JEDI fv3-bundle and IODA converters (only if will modifying it, otherwise use the default installation).

-1. Install JEDI fv3-bundle.
-Note: must be same version as Clara has on hera.
+Note: For tests to pass, must be same version as Clara has on hera.

 Follow instructions on website.

-2. If doing IMS assimilation: install JEDI IODA-converters:

-Currently, need to install the full ioda-bundle.
-** As of 11/24/2021, instructions in the JEDI documentation don't work (python problem, need to use own version of python with packages installed locally).
+** As of 11/24/2021, instructions in the JEDI documentation  for the IODA converters don't work (python problem, need to use own version of python with packages installed locally).
 See instructions below.

-3. Link to JEDI files:
+2. Link to JEDI files:

+default:
+path-to-jedi-fv3-bundle-build=/scratch2/BMC/gsienkf/Clara.Draper/jedi/build/
+path-to-jedi-ioda-bundle-src=/scratch2/BMC/gsienkf/Clara.Draper/jedi/src/ioda-bundle

 >cd jedi/fv3-jedi/Data
 >make_links.sh path-to-jedi-fv3-bundle-build